lambdamikel/Talker-80/README.md

 ![TRS Voice Synthesizer Printed Phonemes](images/trs-phonemes.jpg)

 Note that, like in the VS-100, control bytes are not accepted in this mode, as normal "to screen" printing  might otherwise trigger them.
 If a different voice setting is required in the TRS Voice Synthesizer mode (e.g., a different voice, speech rate or volume), then the setting must be changed from the EPSON or DECtalk mode first, and then the TRS Voice Synthesizer mode be entered using the control bytes `&ED` or `&EC`.
 The changed voice synthesizer settings will carry over to the new mode, and be active from now on.
-Note that the TRS Voice Synthesizer mode can then be exited only by using the RESET button (since no control bytes are accepted).
+The TRS Voice Synthesizer mode can only be exited via the RESET button (since no control bytes are accepted).

+*On the Model 3 / 4, the TRS Voice Synthesizer mode can be enabled, but the TRS Voice Synthesizer software will not work properly, due to the impossibility of memory-mapped IO on the Model 3 / 4.
+However, the TRS Voice Synthesizer can be addressed and will be working properly if the printed ASCII phonemes are being sent to IO port 11 instead.
+Hence, software can be ported by replacing the ``print@"<X>`` (where ``<X>`` is a TRS Voice Synthesizer phoneme) statements with ``out 11,asc(<X>)`` statements.*

 Here is a picture of the **original TRS Voice Synthesizer:**

 ![VS-100 Synth](images/trs-voice-synth.jpg)

 ### Phoneme Tables and Phoneme Mappings